 1. Strahov Monastery

-It is mostly known for the huge library containing numerous unique pieces, prints, manuscripts, engravings, and maps in addition to a vast book collection.
+It is mostly known for its huge library containing numerous unique pieces, prints, manuscripts, engravings, and maps in addition to a vast book collection.
 One of its greatest treasures is the Gospel Book of Strahov, a manuscript from the 9th and 10th centuries.

 However, the entire complex is really beautiful and a great place for a short break.
-Actually, the Bellavista restaurant just outside the monastery’s walls has definitely earned its name: It’s one of the best viewpoints above the center of Prague – and this in a city that’s literally surrounded by great viewpoints.
+Actually, the Bellavista restaurant just outside the monastery’s walls has definitely earned its name: It’s one of the best viewpoints above the center of Prague – and this is in a city that’s literally surrounded by great viewpoints.
 Just check the Panoramic View section below.

-What makes this panoramic platform extra-beautiful are the vineyards just below.
+What makes this panoramic platform extra beautiful are the vineyards just below.
 The leaves slightly obstructing the views of Prague will make your pictures particularly charming.

 Oh, talking ’bout wine: There is, of course, also beer.
 The monastery’s brewery, which has existed intermittently since the 12th century, was reopened in 2000 under the name Klášterní Pivovar Strahov.
 Cheers to that!